-55 Years Ago: The Beatles Get Their First No. 1 … Or Do They?
+The Day the Beatles Got Their First No. 1 … Or Did They?

 When Beatlemania took hold across Britain in 1963, the country’s media struggled with the reason for their rampant popularity.
 Was it their hair, their looks, their humor, or – perish the thought – their rambunctious brand of rock ’n’ roll?
 But no one pointed to the weather.